Top

 2. Neguri — The closest beach

-Once you exit the metro, simply leave the station and continue to your right until you see the sea.
+Once you exit the metro, just leave the station and continue to your right until you see the sea.

-Here, you can enjoy the beach as well as the port and admire the boats.
+Here, you can enjoy the beach as well as the harbor and admire the boats.

-There is also a small shopping center where you can find a cinema, an aquarium, and various dining options.
+There’s also a small shopping center where you’ll find a cinema, an aquarium, and various restaurants.

 en métro depuis bilbao